Visceral Manipulation Therapy – What is it & how does it work?

 What is visceral manipulation therapy?

 Your internal organs are surrounded by connective tissue that holds them in place in the body.
 Healthy connective tissue should move easily to allow organs to slide on each other when you rotate or flex your torso.
+This mobility is essential for the proper functioning of your visceral system.

-Connective tissue should be loose enough to allow your stomach to expand when you eat, your lungs to open and accept air, your intestines to constrict and relax to move waste to your colon.
+Connective tissue should be loose enough to allow your stomach to expand when you eat, your lungs to open and accept air, and your intestines to constrict and relax to move waste to your colon.

 Scar Tissue and Adhesions in the Body